OnlyFans Taxes 2026: The Creator's Guide to Keeping More of What You Earn

 Every item you use to create and deliver content is a potential deduction:

-There’s a reason successful creators invest in quality equipment — it’s not just about content quality, it’s also a tax-advantaged investment in their business.
+Successful creators invest in quality equipment not just for content quality — it’s also a tax-advantaged investment in their business.

 Content Creation Supplies

 Apparel that’s suitable for everyday wear is not deductible.
-Items purchased exclusively for content — costumes, themed outfits, character-specific pieces — are.
+Items purchased exclusively for content — costumes, themed outfits, character-specific pieces — are legitimate business expenses.
 Document the business purpose of every purchase at the time you buy it.

 Home Office Deduction

-In an interesting way, your home becomes a business asset when you dedicate space exclusively to content creation.
-You can deduct a portion of your rent/mortgage, utilities, and insurance.
+When you dedicate space exclusively to content creation, your home becomes a business asset.
+You can deduct a portion of your rent or mortgage, utilities, and insurance.
 The IRS offers two methods:

 Marketing and Promotion